Second Best (1994 film): Plot

 James convinces Graham that tenting is fun so they do it and have a happy experience.
 James tests Graham by finding a stick and giving himself an injury on his forehead, and requesting him to kiss the injury.
 He tells Graham, while remembering a similar experience with his birth father, that the kiss has to be a long one to make it feel better.
 Graham does it so and James shows again affection for Graham.
 Later that night on the camp Jamie slips into the sleeping bag with Graham.

 After a few weekends together, Graham takes James to meet Graham's father's brother, Uncle Turpin.
 Turpin teases James and finally makes him smile.
 He asks Graham if he has ever apologized to his father; he always hated Graham's mother, since she would never let the father have a moment of peace.
 Graham objects to this saying there was love between his parents, but Turpin is adamant (in the original novel, besides, Turpin insinuates that Graham's father was in fact a closeted homosexual who had been in love with a comrade in arms during the War).
 Turpin also asks Graham if he is sure about wanting to adopt, and Graham insist he is.

 While their relationship develops with its ups and downs, nothing shakes Graham's belief that between them, they could change each other.
 As a new school season is starting, Graham is allowed to foster James while the final adoption can take place so James does not have to change schools during the process.

 Near the end, James's father unexpectedly shows up and, after revealing he is dying, he asks Graham to allow him to stay nearby secretly for the last few months he is expected to live, just to be able to see James without James knowing he is there.
 Graham disagrees: he thinks James should know all the truth.
 The reunion with James's father goes badly, and once again the pains of the past take over and James tries to escape the pain in the only way he knows how.
-Graham invites James' father to move in with them, and he and James care for him as he lives his last few months.
+Graham invites James's father to move in with them, and he and James care for him as he lives his last few months.
 In the end Graham says to Jamie, "I won't be second best, we must be father and son."
 James flips a sign over at a gas station from open to closed, more a symbol of his past is over and his new life is beginning, and he hurries to place his hand in Graham's.